 - parainfluenza viruses

-In reexamining data from the 2019 study, Edinburgh researchers found the benefits of salt water gargling and nasal irrigation also were experienced by participants who were infected with one of the four common coronavirus strains that cause colds.
+In reexamining data from the 2019 study, Edinburgh researchers found the benefits of salt water gargle and nasal irrigation also were experienced by participants who were infected with one of the four common coronavirus strains that cause colds.
 Therefore, the suspect the benefits may also extend to COVID-19 patients.
 The just-announced study aims to prove that.

 Other European researchers, reporting in Rhinology Online, speculate that copper-enhanced nasal saline irrigations confer protection against COVID-19.
 Based upon a study that appeared in the New England Journal of Medicine in which copper eliminated all viable SARS-CoV-2 virus on its surface within four hours, the authors suggest that copper-infused sale solution may “decrease the potential risk of viral infection by both a mechanical and biological effect.”
 No studies assessing the effects of copper on COVID-19 have been listed yet on ClinicalTrials.gov.

-Salt water will not cure COVID-19, nor remove the SARS-CoV-2 virus from the body, but gargling salt water or using it to irrigate nasal passages can help reduce symptoms.
+Salt water will not cure COVID-19, nor remove the SARS-CoV-2 virus from the body, but salt water gargle or using it to irrigate nasal passages can help reduce symptoms.
 It works by drawing fluid from inflamed tissues, thereby reducing swelling.
 It also helps break up mucus, and thus can remove bacteria, fungi and other irritants from the throat.

-None-the-less, as Johns Hopkins Center for Health Security, Amesh Adalja, MD, Senior Scholar, pointed out last spring, while salt water can relieve symptoms of upper respiratory infections, “it has no direct effect on the (SARS-CoV-2) virus.”
+None-the-less, as Johns Hopkins Center for Health Security, Amesh Adalja, MD, Senior Scholar, pointed out last spring, while salt water gargle can relieve symptoms of upper respiratory infections, “it has no direct effect on the (SARS-CoV-2) virus.”
 For many, COVID-19 sufferers, though, symptomatic relief of any sort will be welcome.